nim-lang/website/jekyll/_posts/2021-03-05-fusion-and-pattern-matching.md

 #      | |
 #      | Get last element from proc return type
 #      |
-#      After proc is declared we call it immediatey
+#      After proc is declared we call it immediately
 ```